What is basil?

 If you're cooking with basil, then like garlic add it at the last moment; the aromatic oil is driven off by heating it to death.

 Helen always adds a half a dozen raw chopped leaves into her famous salads; each whole, unprocessed food has its virtues.
-We try to add at least eight different coloured fruits and salads to our diet every day; there is a 35 percent lower all-cause of death.
+Try to include at least eight different coloured fruits and salads to your diet every day; there is a 35 percent lower all-cause of death.

 What is basil?
 Just one of the many natural ways that you can be more sure of reaching a sprightly eighty or even ninety with all your marbles intact.